Best Water Playgrounds and Sprinkler Parks in NYC and on Long Island

 Neighborhood: Ditmars Steinway

 Get the full water experience in the park and right outside with stellar views of the two bridges, located near the East River.
-Aside from the water, kids can climb the marine animal sculptures and swing at the swing sets.
+Aside from the water, kids can also climb the marine animal sculptures and swing at the swing sets.

 Travers Park